yufeizhao/yufeizhao.github.io/gtac/index.md

 - **Pseudorandom graphs.** What does it mean for some graph to resemble a random graph?
 - **Graph limits.** In what sense can a sequence of graphs, increasing in size, converge to some limit object?
 - **Fourier analysis in additive combinatorics.** An important technique for studying combinatorial properties in arithmetic settings, e.g., in the proof of Roth's theorem.
-- **Freiman's theorem and the structure of sum sets.** What can one say about sets _A_ such that the sum set $A + A = \\{a + a' : a,a' \in A\\}$ is not too large?
+- **Freiman's theorem and the structure of sum sets.** What can one say about sets _A_ such that the sum set $A + A = \\{a + a' : a,a' \in A\\}$ is small?
 - **Sum-product phenomenon.** Can a set $A$ simultaneously have both small sum set $A + A$ and product set $A \cdot A$?

 Although the course will be largely divided into two parts (graph theory in the first half and additive combinatorics in the second), we will emphasize the interactions between the two topics and highlight the common themes.

 **Prerequisites:** Mathematical maturity at the level of a first-year math graduate student.

-**Grading.** The final grade will be determined by the _minimum_ of the student's performance in the two categories
+**Grading.** The final grade will be determined by the _minimum_ of the student's performance in the two categories:
 - **Problem sets**
 - **Writing assignments**, consisting of (1) course notes and (2) Wikipedia contributions.

 There will be no exams.
 For borderline grades, participation may play a factor in determining the final grade.
 In addition, there will be a list open problems for which any significant progress/resolution may, at the discretion of the instructor, result in a grading bonus, overriding the above grading criteria.

 [Student Support Services (S<sup>3</sup>) and Student Disability Services](s3)

 ## Course notes

-Each student taking the class for credit is expected to write course notes on one lecture (possbily in collaboration with another student, depending on course enrollement).
+Each student taking the class for credit is expected to write course notes on one lecture (possbily in collaboration with others, depending on course enrollement).
 We will use Overleaf.

-Everyone is encouraged to contribute to editing the notes.
+Everyone is encouraged and expected to contribute to editing the notes.

 [Notes from the previous version of the course](fa17/gtac.pdf).
 They may be consulted but not copied when writing the new course notes.